 In recent years, the popularity of smartphones, notebooks, and other handhelds has soared.
 While these devices continue to fly off the shelves, sales of traditional desktop PCs have stagnated.
 Market experts are already heralding a post-PC era.
 This is one of the few areas where consumers and employees are driving the usage of new technologies in the business world.

 This technology can make business processes far more flexible – in procurement, sales, HR and other scenarios.
 Plus, it boosts staff productivity.
 For example, sales reps on the road can gain access to Customer Relationship Management (CRM) systems via a Web-based solution or an app – without breaking stride.
 And service engineers can post their hours and other data directly into an Enterprise Resource Planning (ERP) app while on the move.
 This removes obstacles between road warriors, their employers and vital work-related information.

-Managing a heterogeneous device landscape via a Web platform
+Managing a heterogeneous device landscape easily and securely

-T-Systems offers a standardized web platform for the simple administration of a wide range of devices and operating systems.
+T-Systems offers different MDM technologies and variations of services for the simple administration of a wide range of devices and operating systems (MDM – Mobile Device Management).
 It enables companies to, for example, implement security updates, manage access rights to functions and apps, and in the case of loss or theft, remotely wipe device data.
-They have the option of controlling their mobile device landscape in-house (Mobile Device Management) or outsourcing to T-Systems (Mobile Workplace Services).
+They have the option of controlling their mobile device landscape in-house or complete or part outsourcing to T-Systems.

 New apps for businesses

 The ICT specialist can also develop and provision mobile apps, enabling access to SAP or other business capabilities.
 To ensure these enterprise solutions

 can run on several platforms simultaneously – such as Windows Phone 7, iOS, and Android – T-Systems